-Prior to joining the firm, Mr. Englund worked as a litigation and enforcement attorney with NHTSA.
-During his time there, he advised NHTSA on investigations involving fires, air bag failures and noncompliances, corrosion issues, seat failures, failures in suspension systems, heavy-vehicle drivetrain failures, electric vehicle and battery failures, steering issues, and vehicle electrical problems.
-He also advised NHTSA on civil penalty matters including untimely recalls, Early Warning Reporting (EWR), importation violations, and other noncompliances and failures to submit required information to the agency; on certification and importation issues including noncompliance exemptions, such as the 25-year exemption, the research and show or display exemptions, and the registered-importer program; on VIN compliance issues; on enforcement actions taken with Customs and Border Patrol’s assistance; on petitions for inconsequential noncompliance and temporary exemptions from safety standards; and on rulemakings.
-In addition, Mr. Englund represented NHTSA in litigation involving FOIA suits, employment discrimination cases, and contract disputes.
+Prior to joining the firm, Nicholas worked as a litigation and enforcement attorney with NHTSA.
+During his time there, he advised NHTSA on investigations involving fires, airbag failures and noncompliance, corrosion issues, seat failures, failures in suspension systems, heavy-vehicle drivetrain failures, electric vehicle and battery failures, steering issues, and vehicle electrical problems.
+He also advised NHTSA on civil penalty matters including untimely recalls, Early Warning Reporting (EWR), importation violations, and other noncompliance and failures to submit required information to the agency; on certification and importation issues including noncompliance exemptions, such as the 25-year exemption, the research and show or display exemptions, and the registered-importer program; on VIN compliance issues; on enforcement actions taken with Customs and Border Patrol’s assistance; on petitions for inconsequential noncompliance and temporary exemptions from safety standards; and rulemakings.
+In addition, Nicholas represented NHTSA in litigation involving FOIA suits, employment discrimination cases, and contract disputes.

-Previously, Mr. Englund held a position as a staff attorney with an international law firm.
+Previously, he held a position as a staff attorney with an international law firm.
 He practiced in the pharmaceutical and medical devices litigation division.